 A CP16 Notice is usually the result of a math error or other miscalculation that led to you paying more taxes than you should have.
 The IRS computers double-check your math and will often automatically correct these types of errors.

+Even if your refund is bigger now, the IRS may still owe you more money.
 You usually won’t get a CP16 notice because there was an additional deduction or credit you could have taken but didn’t.
 The IRS doesn’t have all the information it needs to check your eligibility, so you can often only find missed deductions or credits through your own research or with the help of a tax professional.

 What can you do if you owed the IRS money?

 If you owed the IRS money, the only thing you can do is be happy your tax debt is now unexpectedly smaller.
 You can almost never get back a refund that was applied to a tax debt.